tsinghua-cel/bf_workspace/README.md

 #### 2.2.1.
 Docker Environment

 We utilize Docker to ensure consistent experimental environments.
-Requirements:

-- Docker Engine version 24 or newer
-- Installation instructions available in the [official Docker documentation](https://docs.docker.com/engine/install/)
+The version of the Docker Engine version is at least 24.
+Installation instructions are available in the [official Docker documentation](https://docs.docker.com/engine/install/)

-## 3. Experimental Data and Execution Timeline

-Our experimental data is stored in `./experiment/ndss_strategy.csv`.
-We utilized three c5.4xlarge AWS EC2 instances to conduct experiments over a total duration of 128 hours.

-## 4. Experimental Methodology
+## 3. Run our framework step by step

 Our research implements two distinct experimental approaches across multiple Prysm client versions.
 This repository includes operational scripts for Prysm v4.0.5 and v5.2.0, located in their respective directories.

-### Experiment Types:

-1. **Simple Experiments**: Generate and evaluate randomized attack strategies
-2. **Strategy Experiments**: Extend and refine known attack vectors to develop advanced exploitation techniques

 ### 4.1.
 Environment Setup